 Although King John IV of Portugal (1604-1656) was an accomplished musician and composer, the Crux fidelis attributed to him cannot be traced to earlier than mid-19th century France.
 His extensive library was destroyed with much else in the tragic Lisbon earthquake of 1755.

-Saturday 15th April, Holy Saturday 8pm – The Easter Vigil.
+Saturday 31st March, Holy Saturday 8pm – The Easter Vigil.
+Celebrant Fr Christopher.
 We kindle the New Light, prepare and bless the Paschal Candles for St Michael’s and St David’s, hear the Exsultet, the proclamation of Christ’s Resurrection, and renew our Baptismal Vows.
-Fr Christopher Durrant.
 This Service is followed from about 9.40pm by a Bring&Share, Sweet or Savoury, Buffet Party.

 Setting: Mass in C&F by C V Stanford.
 Anthem: Since by man came death – from Handel’s Messiah.

 Out of the stillness of dark before dawn, In the still and the quiet and the damp of the night,